yugabyte/yugabyte-db/architecture/design/ysql-tablet-colocation.md

 * Modify `RaftGroupMetadata::CreateNew` to take `is_colocated` parameter.
 If the table is colocated, use `data/rocksdb/tablet-<id>` as the `rocksdb_dir` and `wal/tablet-<id>` as the `wal_dir`.

 ### Load balancing
-Today, load balancing is looks at all tables and then balances all tablets for each table.
-We need to make load balancer aware of tablet colocation in order to avoid balancing the same tablet.
+Today, load balancing looks at all tables and then balances all tablets for each table.
+We need to make the load balancer aware of tablet colocation in order to avoid balancing the same tablet.

 ### Local and Remote Bootstrap
 This does not require any changes.